theupdateframework/go-tuf/README.md

 (they get removed from the filesystem when the change is committed).
 Specifying no paths removes all files from the `targets` manifest.

-#### `tuf dele-init <name>`

-Initialize a new non-top target role for delegation.

 #### `dele-gen-key [--expires=<days>] <role>`

+Creates a new delegation role's key.
 Prompts the user for an encryption passphrase (unless the `--insecure-plaintext` flag is set), then generates a new signing key and writes it to the relevant key file in the `keys` directory.
 It also stages the addition of the new key to the `target` manifest.